kervin-bernardez/Writeup-Notes/htb/beep/htb-beep.md

 ```
 $ sudo nmap -sC -sV 10.10.10.7 -Pn

-Host discovery disabled (-Pn).
-All addresses will be marked 'up' and scan times will be slower.
-Starting Nmap 7.91 ( https://nmap.org ) at 2021-05-16 02:52 PDT
 Nmap scan report for 10.10.10.7
 Host is up (0.11s latency).
 Not shown: 988 closed ports